thankspedia/.github/profile/README.md

 **Kombucha.js** is (at least we believe) the easiest, the most robust, zero dependent, and opinionated all-in-one frontend/backend application framework.

  ⛩️ Design Goal🗼
 ==================
-The design goal of **Kombusha.js** is to implement a reliable development environment without TypeScript and Object-Relational Mapping (ORM) and make the development process simple enough so that Vim in terminal-emulators without VSCode or such funcy editors is sufficient to develop large-scale systems as if it were AS/400.
+As the design goal of **Kombusha.js**, there are five agendas.

+1. Implement a reliable development environment without complicating transpilers such as Babel TypeScript.
+2. Offer practical methods to access databases directly without any Object-Relational Mapping (ORM) solutions.
+3. Make the development process as simple as possible such that merely Vim in a terminal-emulator without fancy editors is sufficient.
+4. Enable developments of super-large scalable database systems as if it were [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
+5. The applications must sustainablly run without manual maintanance for decades.

   🐶 Features
 =============